codex-academy/algorithms-with-apples/readme.md

 Use the apple bundle to create functions that use the apple bundle that you just created.

-> Before doing these functions think through the steps required create each function
+> Before create each function think through the steps required to create it.

 Create functions that: